-Not expected to be a significant exposure route.
-Dusts from hardened product may irritate the mouth, nose, throat and lungs.
-Coughing, sneezing and shortness of breath may occur.
+Wet product can cause chemical burns to eyes and skin.
+Dusts may irritate the nose, throat and respiratory tract by mechanical abrasion.
+Coughing sneezing and shortness of breath may occur.

 Symptoms of silicosis may include (but are not limited to) shortness of breath, difficulty breathing with or without exertion; coughing; diminished work capacity; diminished chest expansion; reduction of lung volume; right heart enlargement and/or failure.
 Persons with silicosis have an increased risk of pulmonary tuberculosis infection.